alifsiregar/female-daily-web/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Female Daily Website

+"Female Daily Website" is a landing page website made in React JS with Typescript.
+This project is made in order to complete one of the recruitment stage of Female Daily Network.
+Most components in this project are interactable (such as the sliders).

+## Tech Stack

+* React JS
+* Typescript
+* React-Redux
+* Styled-Components
+* Axios
+* Swiper JS

+## Structure

+Most of the important folders and files are inside the `src` folder.
+Inside, you will find 3 __files__:

+1. `App.tsx`
+2. `index.tsx`
+3. `styles.ts`

+`App.tsx` is where all the components are placed and also where the HTTP requests for the data are made via Redux dispatch. `index.tsx` is the root file and where the Redux store is placed. `styles.ts` is the file for global styles.

+Aside from the files, you will also find 5 __folders__:

+1. `assets`
+2. `components`
+3. `interfaces`
+4. `services`
+5. `state`

+All of the images and logos used in the project are stored in the `images` folder inside `assets`. `components` folder contains all the components used in this project, there is also an `index.ts` file where all the components are exported in order to make importing easier in other files. `interfaces` is used to store all the data types needed. `services` contains the HTTP request used in this project via axios. `state` contains all the Redux folders and files needed.

+## Deployment and Workflow

+This project is deployed to github pages and can be accessed [here](https://alifsiregar.github.io/responsive-menu-bar/).
+The workflow consists of 4 steps:

+1. `Install Dependencies`
+2. `Run Test`
+3. `Build Project`
+4. `Deploy Project`

+To deploy the project, I am using JamesIves's [Github Pages Deploy Action](https://github.com/JamesIves/github-pages-deploy-action).

-## Available Scripts
+## Documentation

-In the project directory, you can run:
+In order to start the app in development mode,  you can run this syntax in the project directory:

 ### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
+By default, the app will open in [http://localhost:3000](http://localhost:3000).
+The page also has hot reload, which means that it will refresh if you make any edits.

-You will also see any lint errors in the console.
+In order to test the project, you can run this syntax in the project directory:

-### `npm test`
+### `npm run test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+This will run all tests in the project which makes sure all the components are rendered correctly.

+In order to build the project, you can run this syntax in the project directory:

 ### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.
+This will bundle the React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!
+The build is then minified and the app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).